Phi Beta Kappa Membership

 Stipulation 2.
 Weight shall be given to the breadth and depth of study in liberal arts, taking into account the number, variety, and level of courses taken outside the requirements of the major, and the proportion of the candidate's overall program those courses constitute.
 Consideration shall also be given to the number of elective courses taken above the introductory, or general education, level.
 [Completion of a Wabash degree satisfies this stipulation.]

 Stipulation 3.
 Candidates shall have demonstrated, by successful work in high school or college, or in the two together, a knowledge of a second or non-native language at least minimally appropriate for a liberal education.
 In no case shall this mean less than the completion of the intermediate college level in a second, or non-native, language, or its equivalent.
-[Completion of Chinese 202, French 202, German 202, Greek 201, Latin 201 or Spanish 202 satisfies this stipulation.
-International students will be considered to have fulfilled this stipulation.]
+[Completion of Chinese 202, French 202, German 202, Greek 201, Latin 201 or Spanish 202 at Wabash or via approved transfer credit satisfies this stipulation.
+Concurrent enrollment will be considered for membership, but initiation is contingent upon passing the relevant course.
+Students who are exempt from or test out of the Wabash language requirement will be considered to have fulfilled this stipulation.
+Placement in an advanced language course (e.g., 301 or 321) alone does not satisfy this stipulation; students must complete the course.]

 Stipulation 4.
 The candidate's undergraduate record shall include at least one course in college-level mathematics, logic, or statistics, with content appropriate to a liberal arts curriculum.
 The course should introduce the student to mathematical ideas, abstract thinking, proofs, and the axiomatic method.
 [Completion of the Quantitative Skills requirement satisfies this stipulation.]